Financial Inclusion

 The issue of access to bank accounts has been salient in our engagements with stakeholders so far, with mounting research on the impacts that not having access to bank account has on people’s lives, wellbeing and integration in society.8 Access to bank accounts issues were also highlighted in the Commerce Commission’s personal banking services market study draft report.9

 We have looked at overseas case studies to consider how other jurisdictions have approached this issue.
-We note the experiences of Sweden, Denmark, France, Ireland, Australia, Canada and the UK, where a universal right to a basic bank account has been legislated by Government or codified in binding industry code.
-We intend to continue to explore this topic further in 2024 in partnership with public sector and private sector stakeholders.
+We note the experiences of Sweden, Denmark, France, Ireland, Australia, Canada and the UK, where a universal right to a basic transaction account has been legislated by Government or codified in binding industry code.

 Māori access to capital